Bolivia: Tacana Indigenous People and Brazil nut commerce - Biome Conservation

 Advance the protection of the natural ecosystems of the Tacana ancestral lands, which span 343,000 hectares in Bolivia.

-This project is fully funded at present.
+This project is completed.

 (Support is welcome for other projects)